codertsv/oc_paper/README.md

 ### GitHub account

 One of codeRtsv biggest assets is our [GitHub account](https://github.com/codertsv).
 Several repositories associated to past sessions, current projects, codeRtsv papers, and our webiste are maintained in GitHub.
+All codertsv github [members](https://github.com/orgs/codertsv/people) have `write` access to all repos.

 > Current access: Alfonso, Bruna, César, Kevin, Jelliman17 (?), Lauren640 (?), Lorenzo, RhysGillman(?), Stewart, Chlöe, Ira, Wytamma, and Peter.